 In the vast majority, in any case, the treatment doesn’t treat hepatitis B infection.
 It just suppresses the replication of the infection.
 Subsequently, the vast majority who start hepatitis B treatment should proceed with it forever.

 Long term HBV infections are cirrhosis and hepatocellular carcinoma.
-The liver carcinoma advances quickly because the since treatment options are not much, the outcome is generally poor.
+The liver carcinoma advances quickly since the treatment options are not much; the outcome is generally poor.